OutSystems/cloud-connector/README.md

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it outsystems/outsystemscc`.

+After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
+You or a member of your team can then use these addresses directly in application development.

-After you successfully activate the Secure Gateway for a stage in the Project Neo Portal, you see the following screen:
+After you successfully activate the Secure Gateway for a stage in the Portal Project Neo, you see the following screen:

 ![Secure gateways in Portal](images/secure-gateways-pl.png "Secure gateways in Portal")